Q1: Are Dietitians able to practice Insulin Dose Adjustment (IDA)?

 No, dietitians cannot hand out or “dispense” free, pre-dosed insulin samples to patients in any setting as insulin is a Schedule II drug in the BC Drugs Schedule Regulation.
 In the current Dietitians Regulation, Dietitians are not authorized to “dispense” drugs.
 Note: Vitamin/mineral supplements that can be purchased from non-pharmacy outlets are classified as “Unscheduled” in the BC Drugs Schedules Regulation.
 These Unscheduled vitamin/mineral Supplements can be dispensed by dietitians.
 Who else may dispense insulin?
 Registered Nurses and Pharmacists may dispense Schedule II drugs such as insulin.

-Although an employer may require CDE designation to adjust insulin the CDBC does not.
+Although an employer may require CDE designation or another type of training (for example, on-the-job training at a Health Authority) to adjust insulin, the CDBC does not.
 However, if you do not feel confident and safe discussing insulin adjustments with your inter-professional team and your patients, please inform them and refer them to a health professional who is able to help them.
 The answer to your situation is supported in Principle 3 of the CDBC Code of Ethics.
 It relates to your individual level of competence and practice readiness.

 Performing blood glucose monitoring using a finger prick test is considered a public domain activity.
 Being in the public domain means that the activity is not restricted to any specific health professional.
 Anyone can prick another person’s finger and draw blood, assuming consent is provided.
 RDs may perform public domain activities.
 However, as health professionals, RDs must have a dietetic-based reason to carry out these activities.
 Additionally, RDs must understand the implications of results obtained from performing these public domain activities and refer clients to the suitable health professionals when the results obtained relate to another health professional’s scope of practice (for example, a dietitian may not “diagnose” diabetes following a high blood glucose reading and should refer the client to their physician).